Demise of the Crown: 19th-century reforms

 The British Parliament continued to reduce the impact of the demise of the Crown during the 19th century.
 For instance, as the British Empire expanded, the issue of communications with distant colonies became an issue.
 Parliament therefore enacted a series of statutes to continue in office colonial governors, military officers, and other public servants, giving them longer periods of time to swear oaths of allegiance to the new monarch than was the case for public officials in Britain.
+Moreover, as the power of the monarchy was eclipsed by that of Parliament and the Prime Minister became clearly established as the chief executive, the demise of the crown decreased in importance as a political event.

 In 1867, Parliament enacted the Representation of the People Act 1867, repealing the provisions in the Succession to the Crown Act 1707 which extended the life of a Parliament for six months after the death of the monarch.
 Instead, the 1867 Act provided that an existing Parliament continues to the end of its normal term, unaffected by the monarch's death.

 The last time the British Parliament legislated for the Empire as a whole in relation to the demise of the Crown was upon the death of Queen Victoria in 1901.
 It enacted the Demise of the Crown Act 1901, which continued in office all public officials in Britain and the Empire.
 This Act expressly applies to all future demises.
 Accordingly, even the Prime Minister no longer needs to be reappointed after a demise of the Crown, as all officeholders immediately continue to serve under the new monarch for an unlimited period of time, without the legal need to retake their oaths of allegiance or of office, their appointments being unaffected by the demise of the Crown.

 In Parliament, however, by tradition members of both Houses still retake their oaths of allegiance upon a demise of the Crown.
 While Parliament is required to meet upon a demise, there is no legal compulsion on members of the House of Commons to retake their oaths in mid-Parliament.
 The re-taking of the oaths with the explicit mention of the new monarch's name is merely a matter of tradition.
 The oath taken to the new monarch's predecessor already includes a reference to heirs and successors anyway.
 In the House of Lords, however, there is an official requirement in the Standing Orders of that House that members must retake their oaths of allegiance in order to continue taking part in the business of the House.